Christmas comes early to help usher in the holiday season

 Sort of anyway.

-When the nearby Charlotte Motor Speedway opened the gate for the 11th edition of Speedway Christmas presented by Count On Me NC this past weekend, it began treating fans to the biggest and brightest holiday lights spectacle yet at the iconic speedway.
+When the nearby Charlotte Motor Speedway opened the gate for the 11th edition of Speedway Christmas presented by Count On Me NC over the past week, it began treating fans to the biggest and brightest holiday lights spectacle yet at the iconic speedway.

 Presents galore in the offering, here are this year’s facts, by the numbers, for what has become a can’t-miss tradition for families gearing up for the Christmas season:

-Four million: Creating a spectacular showcase of sparkle, the speedway has added lights this year, bringing the grand total to a mind-boggling four million.
+4 million: Creating a spectacular showcase of sparkle, the speedway has added lights this year, bringing the grand total to a mind-boggling 4 million.
 The theme of this year’s display – Santa’s North Pole – will see popular scenes from the jolly elf’s Winter Wonderland come to life in illuminated fashion alongside millions of LEDs synchronized to popular Christmas tunes.

 5,200 hours: A light show of this magnitude takes a sizable effort to construct.
 The speedway’s operation crews have been hard at work since mid-October stringing lights, running power and testing the displays.
 In total, crews will rack up more than 5,200 work hours getting ready for opening night.